haacked/haacked.com/_posts/archived/2004-10-13-TimedLockWithStackTracesStrikesBack.aspx.markdown

 ---
 layout: post
-title: "TimedLock with Stack Traces Strikes Back"
+title: TimedLock with Stack Traces Strikes Back
 date: 2004-10-13 -0800
 comments: true
 disqus_identifier: 1341
-categories: [code]
+categories:
+- code
+redirect_from: "/archive/2004/10/12/TimedLockWithStackTracesStrikesBack.aspx/"
 ---

 By now you probably think I have an unhealthy obsession over the `TimedLock` struct.
 Well, you're right.
 I think it's emblematic of the right way to do things and shows that the right way isn't always the